50 new citizens sworn in at United States District Court for the Northern District of NY

-UTICA, NY (WKTV) - New U.S. Citizen Ali Bin Mohamad Sekali, formerly from Burma, spoke in front of a room of dozens of new citizens about his dream to come to the United States, not just for himself, but for his family.
+UTICA, N.Y. -- New U.S. Citizen Ali Bin Mohamad Sekali, formerly from Burma, spoke in front of a room of dozens of new citizens about his dream to come to the United States, not just for himself, but for his family.

 "I had a dream to come to the United States," Sekali said.